My Homemade Hummus Recipe

 • The beans (you may keep a small amount for decoration if you want)

-• 1 cup tahini paste (stir well first)
+• 1 cup raw tahini (stir well first)

 • ½ – 1 tbsp salt (to taste)